Torque formula can be framed considering Torque as the Moment of Force. It is the cross product of Lever Arm Length (r) and the Force applied (F).

 We can’t separate a torque from a force as it is not possible to apply a torque without applying a force.

 Formula for torque

 From equation 3 in the above paragraph we can notice couple of interesting things.

 I (moment of inertia) is the rotational equivalent of mass(inertia) of Translational motion.

 Similarly angular acceleration α (alpha) is the rotational motion equivalent of linear acceleration.

-Product of mass m and linear acceleration a represents Force in linear motion.
+Product of mass m and linear acceleration a represents Force in Translational motion.

 Similarly I and α in product form represent Torque (τ), which in turn is the rotational equivalent of Force.